Pinterest Pixel

 Using the YEARFRAC Function

 The YEARFRAC function calculates the fraction of the year represented by the number of whole days between two dates.
-This function is particularly useful for financial calculations where the exact duration of the period in terms of the year is crucial.
+This function is particularly useful for financial calculations where the exact duration of the period in terms of the year is vital.

 =YEARFRAC(start_date, end_date, [basis])